sveltejs/eslint-plugin-svelte/docs/rules/no-dupe-on-directives.md

 > disallow duplicate `on:` directives

+- :gear: This rule is included in `"plugin:svelte/recommended_svelte3_4"` configuration.

 ## :book: Rule Details

 We can define any number of `on:` directive with the same event name, but duplicate directives with the exact same event name and expression are probably a mistake.